GluuFederation/tutorials/cedarling/react/react-cedarling-rbac-integration-authorization.md

 }
 ```

 Use `ProtectedSection` to protect any elements.
 Your ID Token should have `role` claim. it can be one value like `role: admin` or array like `role: ["admin", "manager", "member"]`, both are valid.
-Check [Cedarling entities document](https://docs.jans.io/v1.5.0/cedarling/cedarling-entities/) for more details about role entity creation and usage.
+Check the [Cedarling entities document](https://docs.jans.io/v1.5.0/cedarling/cedarling-entities/) for more details about role entity creation and usage.

 ```js
 <ProtectedSection